 A: I’m sorry to say that your plan probably won’t do much good.
 In fact, I’m certain it won’t.
 That’s because the source of your trouble is almost certainly the cool temperatures of the soil underneath your concrete floor, not along the sides.
-It’s this that’s causing the floor to become cool enough to cause warm, moist summertime air to condense on the concrete, forming droplets of liquid moisture within the carpet.
+It’s the cold floor temperatures that’s causing the floor to become cool enough to cause warm, moist summertime air to condense on the concrete, forming droplets of liquid moisture within the carpet.

 This is the same dynamic that makes basement floors especially prone to mold and mildew during summer and it’s always worse when carpet is on the floor.
 My theory about your situation is especially likely given the age of your home.
-When contractors installed slab-on-grade concrete floors like yours in the early 1970s and 80s, they rarely put meaningful amounts of insulation underneath the concrete.
+When contractors installed slab-on-grade concrete floors like yours in the early 1980s and 90s, they rarely put meaningful amounts of insulation underneath the concrete.
 Many homes have no insulation under the slab at all, so the floor is picking up all the coolness of the earth.
 It’s this coolness that’s triggering condensation, and the air is the source of the moisture.
 The video animation below shows this dynamic in action.

 So, what can you do?
 The trick is lowering indoor humidity levels, and though a dehumidifier will do this, air conditioning is more efficient.
 It pulls more moisture out of the air for a given amount of electricity consumed than your dehumidifier, and AC doesn’t add extra heat to your home at a time of year when you probably don’t want more heat.
 In fact, it makes things cooler, of course.